 How we monitor attendance and the support that is offered is determined on a case-by-case basis.
 These decisions are regularly reviewed between the attendance, safeguarding and pastoral teams in school.
-Support from the Education Safeguarding Service may also be requested and implemented.
+Support from Team Around the School or Education Safeguarding Service may also be requested and implemented.